 - Filopappou: Historical.
-Filopappou Hill or the Hill of Muses, the Hill of Nymphs and the Hill of the Pnyx.
-All three hills are now one large park and is the location of the Philopappos Monument.
-Surrounding area around the Filopappou hill also has interesting historical sights, such as the prison of Socrates, the Deaf Man’s Cave and the Kimoneia (an ancient tomb).
+Filopappou Hill or the Hill of Muses, the Hill of Nymphs, and the Hill of the Pnyx.
+All three hills are now one large park and are the location of the Philopappos Monument.
+The surrounding area around the Filopappou hill also has interesting historical sights, such as the prison of Socrates, the Deaf Man’s Cave, and the Kimoneia (an ancient tomb).

 The Philopappos Monument, view from the Odeon of Herodes Atticus theatre, near the Acropolis.

-- Likavittos: Mount Lycabettus is a hill at 300 meters above sea level.
-There is a 19th century Chapel of St. George, a theatre and a restaurant.
-Being on the hilltop gives visitors a panoramic view of Athens, Acropolis and Filopappou Hill at sunset.
+- Likavittos: Mount Lycabettus is a hill 300 meters above sea level.
+There is a 19th century Chapel of St. George, a theatre, and a restaurant.
+Being on the hilltop gives visitors a panoramic view of Athens, Acropolis, and Filopappou Hill at sunset.

 - The National Archaeological Museum of Athens